pywbem/pywbemtools/README.rst

 2. Operating Systems: Linux, OS-X, native Windows, UNIX-like environments on Windows (e.g. Cygwin)

-3. When using a pywbem version before 1.0.0 on Python 2, the following OS-level packages are needed:
+3. On Python 2, the following OS-level packages are needed:

    * On native Windows: